DRY CUTTING – Why Whirling Makes Economic Sense

 Short, comma shaped chips resulting from the tangential cutting of whirling, help to carry away heat generated by machining.
-This in combination with the speed and high precision of Leistritz whirling machines enable heavy cutting without coolants or lubricants.
-Whirling, inherantly a power lean process, outperforms milling by a factor of 3 times.
-But the primary economic advantage of this young process is the enormous cost savings for the purchase and disposal of coolants and cutting fluids.
-Additionally one must consider the devastating consequences of pollutants to the environment.
-Coolant retrieval and filtration costs can today be as high as $1,500 per ton!
-So much that the use of coolants can more than double the overall costs involved in some manufacturing processes.
-But costs are again only half the story, the energy consumption needed to originally produce these coolants, the environmental impact in coolant disposal, and the health hazard to machine operators, are somewhat less tangible but no less important.
-Every liter of coolants used endangers humanity and the environment.
+This in combination with the speed and high precision of the Leistritz whirling machine enables heavy cutting without coolants or lubricants.
+Whirling inherently is a power lean process and typically outperforms a milling process by a factor of 3:1.

+Another major advantage the whirling process features is the enormous cost savings realized from not having to use coolants or cutting fluids.
+The use of some coolants can more than double the overall costs of the manufacturing process.
+Coolant retrieval and filtration costs alone can be as high as $1,500 per ton!
+But costs are again only half the story, the energy consumption needed to originally produce these coolants, the environmental impact in coolant disposal, and the health hazard to machine operators

 No company realizes this more than the large manufacturing plants of the automobile industry, where coolant costs can be staggering.
-So much so that Leistritz has recently sold 5 whirling machines to Ford, USA for the production of steering worms.
+So much so that Leistritz has recently sold five whirling machines to Ford Motor Company USA for the production of steering worms.
 One of the deciding factors in winning this order is that the Leistritz machines operate 100% dry.
 Ford has taken the responsibility to lead the industry, by reducing coolant and cutting fluid usage by 80%.
-To the pessimistic, this may appear to be an unattainable, but with help from Leistritz, Ford is proceeding.

 Whirling produces a large amount of chips in a short time when rough machining in instances when finish machining will be done.
 This is the case with Ford, which realized that steering worms with consistent grind stock amounts, are much more accurately ground.
 Even in roughing operations, the more precise a worm is machined, the more precise that same screw will be finish ground.
 In addition, when a worm is rough whirled with statistically controlled pitch diameter and lead, the amount of grind stock can be reduced, thus reducing the grinding time and minimizing wheel dressings.

-Other advantages of the modern Leistritz whirling concept are quick set-up and tool change times, so small lot production runs become truly efficient.
-At the Leistritz assembly hall in Pleystein, Germany, 10 minute set-up times can be demonstrated.
+Other advantages of the Leistritz whirling concept are quick set-up and tool change times, making small lot production runs become truly efficient.
+Changing from one job to another can be completed in as little as 10 minutes.
 In today’s manufacturing economic formula, non-productive time must be minimized.
 The patented, Leistritz tangential tool system permits fast tool changes of the entire whirling ring by simply loosening 4 wedge-clamps.
 This allows the operator to quickly exchange preset whirling rings in the least amount of time, then while the machine is operating the inserts of the used ring can be exchanged.
 With the Leistritz system, re-ground inserts can be installed with new inserts in the same ring.
 When installed, the flat ground top of each insert is used to locate against a positive stop, the geometry of the whirling ring guarantees that each insert will cut to the same diameter and in the same plane.
-The regrindablity (15-20 times) of these inserts gives manufacturers the opportunity to get more utilization, thus lowering tool costs.
+The re-grindability (15-20 times) of these inserts gives manufacturers the opportunity to get more utilization, thus lowering tool costs.

 The greatest portion of the cost advantages with Leistritz whirling machines comes from dry whirling.
-It has been calculated in Germany over 1.1 million tons of coolants and cutting fluids are used annually, at a cost of 1 billion Euro.
-Not including the reclamation or filtering costs.
-Not including the costs for employee illnesses due to its use.
-And not considering the costs for washing and drying the workpieces prior to assembly.
+It has been calculated over 1.1 million tons of coolants and cutting fluids are used annually, at a cost of 1 billion dollars.
+This does not include the reclamation or filtering costs.